banwelld/flatiron-se-phase-3-project/README.md

 # Trivia Team Tracker

-Trivia Team Tracker is an application that enables a trivia league to keep track of their current teams and the members of each team.
+Trivia Team Tracker is an application that enables a trivia league to keep track of their current teams and the members of each team plus free agents who are currently without a team.

 ## Table of Contents